ahellers/GravTools/README.md

 To enable these features the optional package "geopandas" needs to be installed by executing:
 `pip install grav-toolbox[gis]`

+# Release notes

+## 0.3.3 (2025-01-08)
+  - New dialog for drift determination based on the reduced observations as shown in the observations plot.
+One drift polynomial is fitted per station.
+This feature is useful for calculating the drift correction coefficient for Scintrex CG5 and CG6 meters based on stationary observations.

 # License and copyright